asimfathekhani/ROS_MPU6050/README.md

 gedit ~/.bashrc
 ```
 and paste ```source ~/< work_space >/devel/setup.bash``` at the last line
+## Arduino code
+Connect Your Arduino with mpu6050 board to your PC And upload the code given in this repository
 ```
 sudo ls -l /dev/ttyACM*
 sudo chmod 777 /dev/ttyACM0